NEONScience/NEON-Data-Skills/tutorials/Other/GEE/2-aop-gee-applications/2b_refl_pca.md

 ### Apply PCA and Export Results

-Now we'll apply PCA and export the results:
+Now we'll apply PCA and export the results.
+Change the `assetId` tag below to one of your cloud projects.

 ```javascript
 // Apply PCA to the hyperspectral image